 - Gastrointestinal symptoms

 Fever seems to be the most common symptom – but it’s not universal.
-Early data reported low incidence of gastrointestinal symptoms (diarrhea, nausea, vomiting, abdominal pain, loss of appetite).
-But more recent evidence suggests they are common and can even precede respiratory symptoms.
+Early data showed that gastrointestinal symptoms (diarrhea, nausea, vomiting, abdominal pain, loss of appetite) were uncommon.
+But more recent evidence suggests that they are common, and can even precede respiratory symptoms.
 Initial symptoms may also include joint / muscle pain, headache, chills, dizziness, nasal congestion, and sore throat.
 Loss of smell and taste lasting for several days can start early or later in the infection.
 So can skin symptoms like a rash on the back, chest, or stomach (in about 20% of cases in one sample), or small red or purple-colored lesions around the tip of the toes (especially in children and adolescents).

 Is COVID-19 spread in the community where you live?
 Or have you been to an affected area or been around someone who was in an affected area?
 Then your symptoms could very well be COVID-19.
 But remember: In many areas, the odds that it’s something else will still be greater.